|Academic Profile |

+Academic Profile |

     |Professor Chen received his university education (both B.Sc. and D.Sc.) from Universite Catholique de Louvain in Belgium. |

     Professor Chen has shown outstanding dedication towards training university students at all levels.
-Twenty-eight PhD, 12 MSc, and numerous undergraduate students have graduated from his NTU lab .
+Thirty-one PhD, 18 MSc, and numerous undergraduate students have graduated from his NTU lab .
 Professor Chen was honoured at the 2010 NTU convocation with the “Inspirational Mentorship”, in recognition of his effort in guiding the top undergraduate student in Chemical and Biomolecular Engineering to be the recipient of both Lee Kuan Yew Gold Medal and Koh Boon Hwee Scholar’s Awards.
 In 2013, his Science Research Programme student from Raffles Institution won an individual Gold Medal at the prestigious Singapore Science & Engineering Fair (SEEF).
 In 2019, Prof. Chen was awarded the Outstanding Mentor Award by Ministry of Education, for guiding four teams from Raffles Institution in Science Mentorship Programme under MOE's Gifted Education Programme.